foxeyes/core-element/README.md

     }

-    // awakes when custom DOM attribute `reversed` is changed or defined set reversed(newVal) {
+    // awakes when custom DOM attribute `reversed` is changed, defined or removed set reversed(newVal) {
       if (this.hasAttribute('reversed')) {
         this.setStateProperty('actions.click', () => {